AEADataEditor/aea-de-guidance/protocol-3rd-party-replication.md

 ## What or Who Is a Third-party Replicator

-The third-party replicator is somebody not affiliated with the AEA editorial offices (third-party), who has access to the (confidential or restricted) data used in the author's paper, and who
+The third-party replicator is somebody not affiliated with the AEA editorial offices (third-party), who has access to the (public-use, confidential or restricted) data used in the author's paper, and who

 - is not involved with the author's research project
 - has disclosed any conflicts of interest